oslabs-beta/rediSphere/README.md

 ## Data Fetching

-CacheApp uses the Redis INFO command to retrieve current statistics including cache hit ratios, latency, memory usage etc.
+rediSphere uses the Redis INFO command to retrieve current statistics including cache hit ratios, latency, memory usage etc.

 The backend server polls the Redis INFO API every 1 second to fetch the latest performance data.
 It parses the returned string statistics into JSON structures and passes them to the front-end on demand.